Harden Postfix¶

 Rollback¶

 The pre-edit main.cf.old is the fallback: restore it and reload.
-For a single bad restriction line, edit it out and reload rather than reverting the whole file, so other hardening stays in place.
+For a single bad restriction line, edit it out and reload, so other hardening stays in place.

 Follow-up¶